 Of course, it doesn’t, I can always improve, which is why I’m always reading books on social psychology, positive psychology, neuroplasticity, happiness and even Buddhism.

 Any book that gives me a 0.5% improvement is worth my while reading.
 However, it’s a process.
 I’m a far better coach now than I was even as little as two years ago, and I will be better in two years from now.

 Thinking of coaching like medicine, as a practice.
-Because NONE of us master it, we just get incrementally better with time and experience (presuming we learn from our mistakes that is).
+Because NONE of us masters it, we just get incrementally better with time and experience (presuming we learn from our mistakes that is).

 2. My Life Isn’t Perfect

 Here are some reasons I have been given that fit into this category (and all are genuine).

 - I’m too fat